LauraKoehler/arc_processing/README.md

 ## Data sets

-The data from the different instruments has been standardised with the [shipspy](https://github.com/shipspy-development/shipspy) package to simplify the comparison between different instruments as much as possible.
+The data from the different instruments have been standardised with the [shipspy](https://github.com/shipspy-development/shipspy) package to simplify the comparison between different instruments as much as possible.
 For reprocessing the data, use the python environment from `environment.yaml` and run `reprocess.sh`.

 ### Cruise track
 ![image](plots/MSM114-2_cruise_track.png)

-The continuous measurements (Ship integrated sensors, Ceilometer, DustTrack) except the HATPRO contain data of the time period from 2023-01-25 07:00 until 2023-02-20 15:00 shown in orange.
+The continuous measurements (ship integrated sensors, Ceilometer, DustTrack) except the HATPRO contain data of the time period from 2023-01-25 07:00 until 2023-02-20 15:00 shown by the black trajectory.
+The insets are zooms in the marked rectangular regions.
 The start point is at 11.29˚N and 24.39˚W, the end point is at 47.48˚S and 60.62˚W. Quality controlled HATPRO data is available until 2023-02-15 00:00.
 The positions of the point measurements (Radiosondes, HATPRO, CTD, Calitoo, Microtops) are shown below.
 The equator was crossed three times during the cruise to get three complete profiles of the ITCZ which are marked by the coordinate "section" in the data sets.
-Section 0 corresponds to the times before the first crossing, section 1, 2, 3 correspond to crossings 1, 2, 3, respectively, and section 4 is everything after the third crossing.
-The insets are zooms in the marked rectangular regions.
+Section 0 corresponds to the times before the first crossing, section 1, 2, 3 corresponds to crossing 1, 2, 3, respectively, and section 4 is everything after the third crossing.

 ###  Positions of radiosonde launches and descents
 ![image](plots/MSM114-2_RS_positions.png)

 In total, 93 radiosondes were launched.
-Light green triangles show the positions of the radiosonde launches, dark green triangles show the position where the descent starts.
+Light green triangles show the positions of the radiosonde launches, dark green triangles show the position where the descents started.

 ### Positions of CTD and UAV
 ![image](plots/MSM114-2_CTD_UAV_positions.png)